neulab/newlang-tech/named-entity-recognition/README.md

 Accuracy of NER is measured using span F1-score i.e the model is penalized if it cannot sequentially detect a span of entities e.g "New York".
 Just correctly identifying "York" will result in incorrect prediction of both "New" and "York".

-You can use the official [CoNLL Eval scripts](https://www.clips.uantwerpen.be/conll2000/chunking/conlleval.txt) to compute this or other open-sourced tools like [seqeval](https://pypi.org/project/seqeval/)
+You can use [seqeval](https://pypi.org/project/seqeval/) for computing span F1-score

 TODO: Evaluating NER accuracy info.